Skip to main content

 • During storms, vegetation and debris can get into power lines.
 Carefully inspect your surroundings before doing storm clean up.

-• If you are in a vehicle and a line falls on your car, do not leave the vehicle and call 911.
+• If you are in a vehicle and a line falls on your car, do not leave the vehicle.
+Immediately call 911.
 Alert others not to come near the vehicle.
-If the car is on fire, jump out, with both feet together.
+If the car is on fire, jump out, with both feet together, and get well clear of the vehicle.
+Do not reach back into the vehicle or touch it.

 Outage Preparation